UP-MIT-GSL/C3/README.md

     `git push`

-## Running the Android Application ##
+## Running the Android Application

 1. Install the Android SDK and the Eclipse Plugin.
-See http://developer.android.com/sdk/installing/index.html
+See the tutorial at http://developer.android.com/sdk/installing/index.html

 2. In Eclipse, import the Check-UP Android project

-    `File>Import>Android>Existing Android Code Into Workspace`
+    `File > Import > Android>Existing Android Code Into Workspace`

-    In the following screen, specify the Android application
+    In the following screen, specify the Android application Root Directory

-    Root Directory: `<path>\C3\Check-UP`
+    `<path>\C3\Check-UP`

-    Select all projects, and continue
+    Select All projects, and continue

 3. Run the application on a real device or an emulator.
-See http://developer.android.com/training/basics/firstapp/running-app.html
+See the tutorial at http://developer.android.com/training/basics/firstapp/running-app.html

-## Developers ##
+## Developers

 * Bisais, Apryl Rose (apryl.rose04@gmail.com)
 * Javier, Jewel Lex (lex.javier@gmail.com)